rk-ramakrishna/git_learnings/README.md

 	* Provision of a new Branch in GIT very fast and light weight.
 This is just creation of identifier(branch name) with HEAD pointer
 	* GIT is more famous, because Branch management is GIT extremely fast compared to other SCM's like CVS and SVN
 	* As branch management in GIT is fast & lightweight, Developers are encouraged to create and delete branches in their day to day work as needed
+	* Below are types of GIT branches
+	    * Topic Branches
+		* Feature Branches
+		* Release Branches
+	* Topic branches meant for experimental and exploratory
+    * Generally Topic branches are short lived.
+There is no strict control mechanism required to maintain Topic branches
+    * Quality gates to Topic branches are loosened
+	* Feature branches created for new features of product
+	* Feature branches code are merged into mainstream branch at some point of time in down the line
+	* Feature branches are short lived.
+Strict control mechanism and oversight required for feature branches as like mainstream branches
+	* Quality gates of Feature branches are like mainstream branches
+	* Difference between Feature & Topic branches are Feature branches meant to add new features to existing product, where as Topic branches purpose is for experimental and exploratory
+	* Release branch code is final code of product
+	* Very strict control mechanism required to merge or add code changes to Release branch
+	* Matured Quality gates maintained for Release branches

 **git branch {branch-name}**  <br/>